fhiso/sources-and-citations/creators-name.md

 **Characters** are specified by reference to their *code point* number in [ISO/IEC 10646], without regard to any particular character encoding.
-In this standard *characters* may be identified in the text by their four- or five-digit hexadecimal code point prefixed with "U+".  [*Note &mdash;* The character encoding is a property of the serialisation, and not defined in this standard.
+In this standard *characters* may be identified in the text by their hexadecimal code point prefixed with "U+".  [*Note &mdash;* The character encoding is a property of the serialisation, and not defined in this standard.
 Non-Unicode encodings are not precluded, so long as it is defined how characters in that encoding corresponds to Unicode characters.]

 *Characters* *must* match the `Char` production from [[XML](https://www.w3.org/TR/xml11/)].   [*Note &mdash;* This includes